Darwin Awards: Astoundingly stupid judgment

 The candidate's foolishness must be unique and sensational, likely because the award is intended to be funny.
-A number of foolish but common activities, such as smoking in bed, are excluded from consideration.
+A number of foolish but common activities, such as smoking in bed or refusing measles vaccination, are excluded from consideration.
 In contrast, self-immolation caused by smoking after being administered a flammable ointment in a hospital and specifically told not to smoke is grounds for nomination.
-One "Honorable Mention" (a man who attempted suicide by swallowing nitroglycerine pills, and then tried to detonate them by running into a wall) is noted to be in this category, despite being intentional and self-inflicted (i.e. attempted suicide), which would normally disqualify the inductee.
+One "Honorable Mention" (a man who attempted suicide by swallowing nitroglycerin pills, and then tried to detonate them by running into a wall) is noted to be in this category, despite being intentional and self-inflicted (i.e. attempted suicide), which would normally disqualify the inductee.